Physical Preparation for Team Sports

-Not sure I’ve picked the right terminology, but is seems logical to me, and you are free to modify it.
+Not sure I’ve picked the right terminology but it seems logical to me, and you are free to modify it.

-Playing Squad and Reserves differ the most after the game, where the Reserves might do extra hard day (conditioning), and the Playing Squad might do recovery session.
-They differ less as the week goes by, and due to inherent risk they most likely do the same training couple of days preceding the next game.
-This is due to the uncertainty of the game, where we cannot afford to have reserves tired, since they might go in and play a full match.
+Playing Squad and Reserves differ the most after the game, where the Reserves might do an extra hard day (conditioning), and the Playing Squad might do a recovery session.
+They differ less as the week goes by, and due to inherent risk, they most likely do the same training couple of days preceding the next game.
+This is due to the uncertainty of the game, where we cannot afford to have reserves tired since they might go in and play a full match.

 Injured group is pretty much straight forward.
 These are the guys who are not fully available for training nor games due the injury.
 The injury group can have multiple sub-groups based on your medical/athletic training approach to return-to-play.
 For the sake of simplicity, I use three subgrups: